SWE-Milestone: Evaluating AI Agents on Continuous Software Evolution: : An Automated Pipeline for Reconstructing Software Evolution

+\textbf{Seed Discovery.} Each milestone is initiated by a \textit{seed commit}, namely a foundational anchor that introduces a distinct development theme.
+An LLM agent identifies such seeds by jointly evaluating commit semantics (commit messages and linked discussion context) and structural signals (DAG topology, including out-degree and descendant count), filtering out cosmetic edits, hotfixes, and follow-up patches that lack downstream structural influence.

+\textbf{Milestone Consolidation.} For each seed, parallel sub-agents expand the milestone boundary using shared file modifications, temporal proximity, and PR/Issue references, growing each seed into a milestone that bundles all commits realizing its development theme.
+Since the sub-agents operate independently, the same commit may be claimed by several milestones.
+A coordinating agent then resolves these overlapping claims so that each eligible commit belongs to exactly one milestone, enforces complete coverage of the preprocessed commit range, and certifies acyclicity.

+\textbf{Dependency Inference.} The majority of inter-milestone edges follow directly from the line-level textual dependencies extracted during preprocessing.
+More subtle dependencies, such as call relationships that share no common hunk, are proposed and validated by an LLM agent using symbol-level analysis and file co-change patterns.
+Even so, certain dependencies surface only when milestones are built and executed.
+These residual edges are recovered later during runtime environment resolution (\cref{subsec:runtime-env}).

-\textbf{Granularity Refinement.} Oversized milestones are decomposed into semantically independent sub-milestones, while underspecified ones are merged into adjacent milestones.
-Dependencies are synchronously updated to preserve a valid DAG structure (details in Appendix~\ref{app:milestone-dag}).
+\textbf{Milestone Decomposition.} Oversized milestones are decomposed into functionally independent sub-milestones while underspecified ones are merged into adjacent neighbors, with dependencies synchronously updated to preserve a valid DAG.
+When an oversized milestone is dominated by a single squashed PR-commit, the agent further re-segments the commit's diff along feature boundaries and remaps the affected dependency edges via line-level blame, promoting the resulting sub-units to first-class milestones.
+The pipeline targets a coefficient of variation $\mathrm{CV}<1.0$ over per-milestone LoC, achieving $\mathrm{CV}=0.96$ on \benchmark{} (Appendix~\ref{app:milestone-dag}).